 I just look at actual predictions.
 Some predictions are simply educated guesses about what’s already happened, like predicting what an NPD report about sales will say, so I ignore those.
 I also skip predictions for things like mergers, which don’t seem relevant to the central question of whether Pachter is qualified to predict the success of a game console like the Wii U.

 As I suspected, Pachter is wrong a lot.
-He predicted that we were in the “last generation of consoles,” disproved by the upcoming Wii U and strong rumors about upcoming consoles from Microsoft and Sony.
+He predicted that we were in the “last generation of consoles,” before the Wii U, PS4, and Xbox One were announced.
 He predicted Kinect was unlikely to sell for more than $80.
-He promised Grand Theft Auto V would arrive by 2010, then by 2011.
+He promised Grand Theft Auto V would arrive by 2010, then by 2011, then by 2012.

 Not that’s he’s always wrong.
 He predicted Kinect would vastly outsell the Playstation Move, that Activision would find a way to charge for Call of Duty multiplayer and that Take 2 would have a killer 2010.

 But he’s wrong often enough that one wonders why people keep quoting him.
 And he’s certainly wrong often enough that there’s no good reason to pay any mind to his dire predictions for the Wii U.